inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/managing-files.md

     four-eyes-promotion: true
 ```

-When this setting is enabled, users with promotion rights will no longer be able to promote their own configuration changes.
+When this setting is enabled, users with promotion rights will no longer be able to promote their own changes.

 :::note
 This restriction is only applied to non-admin users!
 Users with admin rights will still be able to promote their own changes.